allthingslinux/code-of-conduct/README.md

 * Do not attempt to bypass any blocked words.
 * Do not plan or discuss attempts to raid other servers.
 * Do not record voice channel conversations without consent.
-* Do not scam or hack, or make attempts to do such.
+* Do not scam, hack, or make attempts to do such.
 * Do not send any malicious and harmful links or files, or anything that jeopardizes the security of others.
 * Encouraging the breaking of rules, inciting others to be blatantly rude and offensive, or otherwise promoting and/or encouraging conflicts between other members is prohibited.

 ### 2.8.
 Advertising

-Promotion of websites, products, services and communities is permitted if shared in a natural and non artificial manner.
+Promotion of websites, products, services, and communities is permitted if shared in a natural and non artificial manner.
 It is up to a Member’s own due diligence to verify the quality of any suggested resources shared.

 ### 2.9.
 Doxing and Personal Identifiable Information (PII)